harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 The Vite ecosystem isn't that mature yet, the two main projects I'd recommend checking out are [VitePress](https://vitepress.vuejs.org/) and [Vitesse](https://github.com/antfu/vitesse).

-If you are need of a documentation site then VitePress is really awesome, otherwise, I'd choose Vitesse as it's going to give you more flexible on customising your app.
+If you are in need of a documentation site then VitePress is really awesome, you can follow the VuePress documentation to fill in any gaps.
+VitePress abstracts away the Vite configuration, which will be limiting for non-documentation sites.

+Otherwise, I'd choose Vitesse as it's going to give you more flexible on customising your app.
+Vitesse offers a pre-configured `vite.config.js`, so you can easily strip anything out you don't need to add whatever you'd like to it.

 If you like my blog (VitePress + TailwindCSS), then you're more than welcome to [clone it](https://github.com/loonpwn/harlanzw.com).